algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Technical/technical_specifications.md

 ## 4. Conventions

-To ensure the coordination of the document, names and so on, conventions are set up in this project.
+To ensure the coordination of the document, names, and so on, conventions are set up in this project.
 Below are the conventions used in this project:

 | Type              | Example Name          | Convention        |
 | ----------------- | --------------------- | ----------------- |